hesbonangwenyi606/onlinestocktacking/README.md

 - Ensure PostgreSQL is reachable from backend.

 ## Notes
-- Update CORS settings in `backend/src/app.js` if f
+- Update CORS settings in `backend/src/app.j